YosefLab/scvi-hub-references/README.md

 Code for the pre-trained reference models uploaded to scvi-hub on HuggingFace.

-First, intstall pre-commit from pip and run `pre-commit install` at the root of the repository.
+First, install pre-commit from pip and run `pre-commit install` at the root of the repository.

 To run the code, create a conda environment, install snakemake in this environment, then run the following command: